longturn/freeciv21/docs/Contributing/dev-env.rst

 * On MacOS, KDevelop is still considered experimental.

-For the best results, especially if you are editing game code and not just Longturn game rulesets or documentation, you will want :strong:`Linux` to be your worksation OS.
+For the best results, especially if you are editing game code and not just Longturn game rulesets or documentation, you will want :strong:`Linux` to be your workstation OS.
 Many of the current developers use a Debain variant such as Ubuntu.
 Instructions for getting all of the tools needed for Debian Linux can be found in :doc:`../General/install`.
 Refer to the section titled `Debian Linux Notes`.
 Don't follow the last few steps to clone the repository (e.g. the :code:`git clone` command), that will happen in a bit.